Event Summary

 As awareness grows, employers are being urged to do more to support neurodivergent employees and to recognise the value that different ways of thinking bring to the workplace.

 How can you shape your work environment to be more neuroinclusive?
-Attend this event to hear from pioneering Scottish organisations who are leading the way with supportive structures, policies, and cultures.
+Holyrood Insight’s Neurodivergence in the Workplace Scotland Conference will hear from pioneering Scottish organisations who are leading the way with supportive structures, policies, and cultures.

 Under UK equality law, employers are required to make reasonable adjustments for neurodivergent employees.
 With reforms to employment rights and proposed disability pay gap reporting on the horizon, this timely conference will help you to strengthen compliance, reduce risk, and improve data reporting and disclosure.